 The length of 18g wire I used for the main stem is 12″/33 cm long, the standard length for florists wire sold for flower making.
 It’s a good length for a dozen miniature roses and the blossoms and leaves.
-If you want a larger ring with more roses, you could add a quarter, half, or double the length of wire and increase the number of flowers and leaves accordingly.
+If you want a larger ring with more roses, you could add a quarter, half, or double the wire’s length and increase the number of flowers and leaves accordingly.

 Finishing off the ring

-I’m coming to the end of adding the flowers to the ring, and just adding a few more leaves Refer to Video at 13:29
+I’m coming to the end of adding the flowers to the ring and just adding a few more leaves.
+Refer to Video at 13:29

 Next, I’m bending the wire, where I have added the flowers to form a circle.
 Refer to Video at 14:44

-If you remember, I made a loop on the end of the main stem before I started adding flowers, so now I want to make a hook on the other end, and I’ll finish adding the flowers once I’ve made the ring.
+If you remember, I made a loop on the end of the main stem before adding flowers, so now I want to make a hook on the other end, and I’ll finish adding the flowers once I’ve made the ring.
 Refer to Video at 15:22

 I’ve made the hook and put the loop onto it, and now I am adding some more flowers, so I can’t see the hook and the loop.